Hi!

 Research interests

-A second broad interest of mine is empirical social science research design.
 I use survey experiments and unexpected events data, as well as causal inference techniques for observational data.
-I am also interested in tools for knowledge aggregation and cumulation in the social sciences, including replication, extension, and systematic review.
+I am also interested in tools for knowledge aggregation in the social sciences, including replication and systematic review.

 Some recent publications

-Full publication records are available in my CV (above), at my institutional page at PRIF, and on Google Scholar.
+Full publication records are available in my CV (above) and on Google Scholar.

 Peez, Anton (2024): Is multi-method research more convincing than single-method research?
 An analysis of International Relations journal articles. 🔓 In: Security Studies 33: 1, 55–87.
 [Replication materials.]

 Zimmermann, Lisbeth/Deitelhoff, Nicole/Lesch, Max/Arcudi, Antonio/Peez, Anton (2023): International Norm Disputes.
 The Link between Contestation and Norm Robustness.
 Oxford, UK: Oxford University Press.
-[Replication materials.]
+[Replication materials; Runner Up, 2025 ISA International Law Section Book Award.]

 Peez, Anton (2022): Contributions and Blind Spots of Constructivist Norms Research in International Relations, 1980–2018: A Systematic Evidence and Gap Analysis. 🔓 In: International Studies Review 24: 1, 1–33.